 Freeform Studio

-A studio-based approach to therapy using art, movement, and creative expression — helping young people be seen, be known, and begin to heal.
+A studio-based approach to therapy using art, movement, the body, and imagination.
+Helping young people be seen, be known, and begin to heal.

 Many children struggle to talk about what they're feeling.
 They may shut down, act out, or carry things they don't yet have words for.
 And for a lot of kids, sitting in a chair and talking about their problems isn't how healing happens.